lucrae/texlite/examples/overview.md

-title: Using \TeX{}Lite
+title: Overview of \TeX{}Lite
 author: Lucien Rae Gentil

 # Standard writing

-Standard writing and headings can all be done in markdown syntax.
+Standard writing and formatting can all be done using markdown syntax.
 For example here is some **bold text** and a word in *italics*.
 You can even do `in-line code snippets`.

 # Beyond standard writing

 If you want to do anything beyond markdown, all standard in-line \LaTeX{} commands can be used seamlessly.
-For example I'm writing this on \today{}.
+For example, I'm writing this on \today{} and here are some words in \textsc{small caps}.

-## Maths
+## In-line maths

-In-line maths can be written just how you'd expect, for example $c^2 = a^2 + b^2$.
+In-line maths is written between dollar signs (\$).
+Did you know that $e^{\pi i} + 1 = 0$?

-## Extra notes
+## Equations

-Some things that are a bit fiddly in LaTeX are cleaned up, things like "automatically-directioned double quotation marks" are all taken care of.
+I am working on this.

-# Specifying document details
+# Document details

 Document detail options are specified at the top of the document in the format "`<option>: <specification>`", with one line for each option.
-For example, the line "`title: My Awesome Paper`" will set the document title to "My Awesome Paper".
+For example, the line "`title: My Great Paper`" will set the document title to "My Great Paper".

+# Sections

+Like Markdown headings, sections are denoted using the hash (\#) character, using more hashes for deeper section levels (section, subsection, subsubsection).

+###* Unnumbered sections

+Unnumbered sections can be done simply by adding an asterix directly next to the hash.
+For example, \texttt{\#* }is equivalent to \texttt{section*} in LaTeX.

 # More Markdown